DevFacto/javascript-master-class/content/mvc-angular-app.md

 ###We need a module!
 Let's get started creating our angular app so that ng-app attribute actually has something to grab onto.

+A module is Angular's way of separating different concerns.
+Each file of our app can define its own module or can rely on the default module by accessing the myApp variable by name.

 Create a javascript file, called **app.js** in the **~/Scripts/app** folder and let's create our first module by adding the following code:

 ```javascript